What Tekashi 6ix9ine’s Been Up To Since Leaving Prison

 It’s not too controversial to say that Tekashi 6ix9ine, real name Daniel Hernandez, is a bit of a scoundrel.
-The rainbow-loving rapper was recently released from prison after he was sentenced to two years for racketeering, carrying a firearm, assault with a dangerous weapon, and conspiracy to commit murder charges.
-Since his early release from prison over his vulnerability to coronavirus, Tekashi has stirred up a ton of trouble for himself by continuing his wild-child ways.
+The rainbow-loving rapper was recently released from prison after he was was sentenced to two years for racketeering, carrying a firearm, assault with a dangerous weapon, and conspiracy murder charges.
+Since his early release from prison over his vulnerability to coronavirus, Tekashi has stirred up a ton of trouble for himself by continuing his wild child ways.

-Since his April release, Tekashi has done anything but keep a low profile.
+Since his April release from jail, Tekashi has done anything but keep a low profile.
 The “Gooba” rapper released a music video while on house arrest and his new single, the aforementioned “Gooba,” was number three on the Billboard Hot 100 chart.
 We’ll come back to that later.
 One other thing Tekashi has done since his release from prison is move.

 These users were able to determine Tekashi’s exact address.
 It’s probably unwise to upload so many photos and videos, especially since it’s clear that there are people out there that will use any scrap of information they can to find Tekashi’s location, but the rapper has continued nonetheless.
 At least now he’s only taking photos or videos inside the home he’s sequestered in.